mattbasta/crass/README.md

 ## Installation

-Crass 1.8 requires Node 4 or higher.
+Crass 1.8 is built with ES2015 and requires Node 4.6.2 or higher.

 ```sh
 npm install --save-dev crass